 Also, as suggested by a community member in the comments section below, consider donating it to organizations that can repurpose the device for a good cause!
 Thanks for the idea, @xray!

 For most of Canada, bring any mobile phone, battery, or accessory, irrespective of carrier, to your nearest participating TELUS Trade-In location for recycling.
+It's as easy as that!

-There are also separate recycling programs in your Province that work in partnership with local government so that you can drop off your device(s) easily:
+There are also separate recycling programs in your province that work in partnership with local government so that you can drop off your device(s) easily:

 Prince Edward Island